thebestbradley/vscode-sftp-plus/README.md

 ## Roadmap

 Coming soon!
 We are actively planning new features and improvements.
 Stay tuned for updates.

+Proxy support is currently in progress and in testing on branch bradley.

+Once testing is complete - To Do:

+Update the documentation in README.md and docs/sftp_configuration.md to include information about the new proxy support features.

+Add new test cases in the tests directory to cover the proxy functionality for SFTP connections.

+Update the CHANGELOG.md file to reflect the addition of proxy support in the upcoming release.

+Implement any necessary UI changes in the extension to allow users to input proxy settings through the VS Code interface.

+Conduct thorough testing of the new proxy functionality across different scenarios and connection types.

 For a detailed roadmap and progress updates, please visit our [wiki](https://github.com/thebestbradley/vscode-sftp-plus/wiki).